sirkells/wishlist/README.md

 ![Example screenshot](./img/screenshot.png)

 ## Technologies
-* Tech 1 - version 1.0
+* React - version 16.8.6
-* Tech 2 - version 2.0
+* Redux - version 4.0.1
+* Jest -
+* Enzyme -
-* Tech 3 - version 3.0
+* Semantic UI - version 2.4.1
+* Docker -
+* TravisCI -

 ## Setup
-Describe how to install / setup your local environement / add link to demo version.
+To get the frontend running locally:

+- Clone this repo
+- cd into the project
+- `npm install` or `yarn` to install all required dependencies
+- `npm start` or `yarn start` to start the local server

+Local web server will use port 3000

 ## Code Examples
 Show examples of usage: